ReneNyffenegger/about-github-markdown-README.md/README.md

     additional text for second sub item of second item *Note the lack of a `<br>` here.*
 - third item

+## Numbered lists

+Numbered lists can be produced

+1. The first item

+   Some text that belongs to the first item.

+1. Item number two

+   Text that belongs to the second item.

+   More text that belongs to the second item.

+1. **Third item**

+   The numbered *headings* can even be rendered in bold using two stars (`**`)

 # Horizontal Lines